-The effective tax rates for the fiscal years ended March 31, 2016, 2015 and 2014 were 42.4%, 33.9% and 34.1%, respectively.
-The current year tax rate was higher, compared to the prior years, as a result of transaction costs incurred with the Share Distribution that are not deductible for tax purposes, a reserve for uncertain tax positions and acquisition-related costs.
+The effective tax rates for the fiscal years ended March 31, 2017, 2016 and 2015 were 48.6%, 42.4% and 33.9%, respectively.
+The current year tax rate was higher, compared to the prior years, as a result of transaction costs incurred with the Share Distribution that are not deductible for tax purposes, an increase in the reserve for uncertain tax positions and an increase in state and local income taxes.
 Other items impacting the effective tax rate include foreign operations activities in countries with lower statutory rates and domestic operations activity in states with higher statutory rates.